Why Use Vibration in Feeding Therapy?

 Using Vibration Tools in Feeding Therapy for Feeding Progression

-• Introduce vibration during non-food exploration first.
+- To begin, introduce vibration strictly during non-food exploration first.

 Clinic-to-Home Carryover with Vibration Tools in Feeding Therapy